Dr. William Cready

 Professor of Accounting

-Adolf Enthoven Distinguished Professor of Accounting and Information Management
+Adolf Enthoven Distinguished Professor in Accounting and Information Management

 Cready became interested in examining investors’ trading responses to accounting information at The Ohio State University, where he was a doctoral student.
 During his doctoral program’s weekly workshop, several papers regarding trading volume were presented.

 The papers piqued his interest because he wanted to learn more about how different types of investors trade in similar or differing fashions.
 Since then, he has concentrated his research in this area and has published numerous articles in leading journals.

 Cready also studies how items are reported on income statements, particularly a classification known as “special items.”
 He has been involved in several studies that explored the implications of classifying these items on manager compensation and stock price valuation and whether the special items serve as vehicles for hiding more ordinary expenses.
 He also studies the relationship between aggregate earnings and stock market returns.

 Cready serves as the area coordinator for accounting in the Naveen Jindal School of Management.
 He is a certified public accountant and management accountant.